-- it isn't higher than 1 metre if it's within 20 metres of a road
+- it's not higher than 1 metre if it's within 20 metres of a road

-- it isn't in a conservation area or within the grounds of a listed building
+- it's not within the grounds of a listed building

-If you already have a gate, fence or wall that's taller than the permitted development height and you want to maintain, improve or change it, you can do this as long as it doesn't end up even taller and is not in the grounds of a listed building.
+If you already have a gate, fence or wall that's taller than the permitted development height and you want to maintain, improve or change it, you can do this as long as it does not end up even taller and is not in the grounds of a listed building.

 For example, if you have a 1.2 metre high fence that's within 20 metres of a road, you can replace it with another 1.2 metre fence under permitted development.